ojasb024/MIPS-5-stage-pipelined-32-bit-CPU/README.md

 ## Use of AI
-All Verilog code and architecture for the CPU was planned and designed myself first and then later optimized/debugged using AI to spot bugs that were a needle in a haystack within the CPU.
+All Verilog code and architecture for the CPU was planned and designed myself first and then later optimized/debugged with the help of AI to spot bugs that were a needle in a haystack within the CPU.
 AI was used heavily as a learning tool to understand the MIPS ISA, concepts in computer/digital design and Verilog.
 All the MIPS assembly test code/programs were written by entirely by AI as it allows to create code for specific tests quickly and as the purpose of this project is to implement a CPU capable of processing MIPS.
 Using AI for the test assembly code also ensures that there are no mistakes within the MIPS assembly code.